-The parking lot at Chimney Rock has one van accessible parking spot and is composed of dirt and gravel.
+The parking lot at Chimney Rock has one van accessible parking spot and is composed of asphalt.
 The path to the Elephant Seal Overlook involves a rather short but moderately steep descent along an asphalt driveway (which is degraded in places), and then a flat traverse along a rammed-earth 0.2 mile-long (0.3 kilometer) trail.
 Individuals in wheelchairs may need assistance with the descent and accent of the driveway.

 Individuals with a Disabled Person parking placard or plate may drive their personal vehicle to the Lifeboat Station's Boathouse parking area.
 Please drive slowly and carefully since this section of the one-lane access road doubles as the pedestrian path from the main Chimney Rock parking lot to the Boathouse.
 Volunteers sometimes staff the Boathouse on weekends and holidays from January through March.
 The Boathouse's first floor and boat bay are wheelchair accessible.
 There is also an accessible restroom within the Boathouse.
 At other times, visitors may explore the Lifeboat Station grounds, where wayside exhibits provide information about the U.S. Lifesaving Service and U.S. Coast Guard history at Point Reyes.